 Sully demonstrates how based-on-true-incident stories should be told.
-Restrained, dignified, and with a firm eye on the human aspect of those involved.
+Restrained, dignified, and with a firm eye on the human aspect.

-Many thing could go wrong with a movie like Sully.
-Foremost of which being the inclination, or the compulsion, to exaggerate.
-How do you paint a stirring portrait of a legendary hero without over-relying on embellishments and hyperboles?
-How do you earn the awe of a paying audience, without deviating from truth and reality?
+Many thing could go wrong with a story like Sully.
+Foremost of which being the inclination, the compulsion, to exaggerate.
+How do you paint a stirring portrait of a legendary hero without over relying on embellishments and hyperboles?
+How do you earn the awe of a paying audience, without deviating too much from truth and reality?

-Yet, these directorial choices infuse a moving humanism into the movie.
+Yet, these directorial choices are exactly what infused the movie with a stirring humanism.
 You will empathise with the misfortune of the passengers, just as you will celebrate their rescue.
 Most of all, you will leave the cinema with deep curiosity and respect for the real-life Chesley Sullenberger.
 Here is a man with exceptional skills, who made an exceptional decision that saved the lives of 155 persons on a freezing January day.
 What was he thinking during those fateful moments?
 Would he do the same in a repeated situation?
 Did he ever regret his final decision on that overcast day?

 Chew on these questions.
-And that’s when you know that the movie has worked its magic on you.
+And then you will know that the movie has worked its magic on you.

 Check out my other snappy movie reviews!